 A change node will allow the payload and topic to be changed so we can send values pairs to Initial State via the Initial State node.
 You need to change the topic to the signal name and the payload to the signal value.
 This will need done for each value pair you want to send to Initial State.
 You’ll set the message payload to payload.[value name] via an expression.
 The value name can be any data name in the JSON from the DarkSky node (maxtemp, mintemp, clouds, details, etc.).

 Once you have your nodes set, connect the output of the change nodes to the Initial State node.
 A timestamp node can be used as an input to the http request node so that the API can be requested on a timed interval.
-Now you can have any API data to your dashboard.
+Once your data is sent you can change your dashboard layout with background images and tile types.
+Now you can have any API data to your Node Red dashboard.

 While I have detailed four ways to send data, there are a lot more options out there.
 Node Red has a large amount of nodes and more are being created all the time.
 If you can’t find what you need, you can just create it.